anthobarbarich/pc2020/content/practical.md

     & Brussels Airport train station**.
   question: SHUTTLES FROM A TRAIN STATION
 tickets:
-- answer: Your ticket can only be refunded if you took the cancellation insurance, otherwise it’s not possible.
-The best thing to do is sell your ticket on Ticketswap.
-  question: CAN MY TICKET BE REFUNDED?
 - answer: 'Here’s a link to our ticketshop: [www.paradisecity.be/tickets](www.paradisecity.be/tickets)'
   question: WHERE CAN I BUY TICKETS?
 - answer: 'Yes of course… if you don’t go.
 The ticket doesn’t have to be registered